AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 > man, one with no land allotted him and not much to live on,<br />
 > than be a king over all the perished dead.<sup>3</sup>

 What makes this passage surprising is that Achilles’ life and the circumstances of his death were ideal according to his tradition.
 In this tradition — the tradition of the ancient Greeks — the strong and especially those that die gloriously on the field of battle are exalted.
-Achilles does just that in the *Illiad,* the prequel to the *Odyssey*.
+Achilles does just that in the *Iliad,* the prequel to the *Odyssey*.
 He embodies everything in the Homeric world one could hope to achieve.
 It is therefore surprising that Achilles defies this tradition in saying, in effect, that it’s better to be a poor, unknown man who is alive, than to be a great man who is dead.
 It’s better, in other words, to *have* a meager life than to *have had* a great life.

 A more recent expression of this kind of view can be found in the contemporary philosopher Tom Nagel's essay “Death.”
 There, he writes,